Benzodiazepine Rehab & Detox

 The exact way benzodiazepines work in the body is largely not known.
 The theory is that its calming, sedative and anti-seizure properties increase GABA (gamma aminobutyric acid) activity.
 GABA is the most common inhibitory neurotransmitter in the central nervous system.7 When stress and anxiety stimulate the brain, benzodiazepines inhibit the production of the “excitable” neurotransmitters, which slows down the stimulation, producing a sedative effect.

-When taking benzodiazepines for the long-term, tolerance can build up to their short-term effects, which means the drugs are less effective for treating the symptoms they were prescribed for in the first place.
+When taking a prescription drug for the long-term, tolerance can build up to their short-term effects, which means the drugs are less effective for treating the symptoms they were prescribed for in the first place.
 People then may take more benzodiazepines, which can create dependence.
 Dependence happens when the brain’s circuitry changes to adjust to the drug’s existence.
 Once the reward center changes, cravings occur.
-When trying to control or stop benzodiazepines use, withdrawal symptoms can develop.
+When trying to control or stop, withdrawal symptoms can develop.

 What Are the Side Effects from Benzodiazepines?